For Institutional, Departmental & Organizational Use

 - Be confidential.
 Be careful not to reveal confidential or proprietary information about Brown students, employees or alumni.
 Adhere to all applicable University, federal and NCAA privacy and confidentiality policies.
 All employees of Brown are subject to FERPA, HIPAA, and other laws mandating the nondisclosure of personal information.
 Please review IT Service Center's guide to Protecting Your Social Media Accounts.

 - Protect property.
 Follow copyright, fair use and intellectual property rights.
 In some cases, content posted to a social media site becomes the property of the platform operator.

-- Protect the shield.
-The Brown logo cannot be modified or used for personal endorsements, and the trademarked Brown name cannot be used to promote a product, cause, political party or candidate.
+- Protect Brown's name and logo.
+The Brown logo cannot be modified or used for personal endorsements, and the trademarked Brown name cannot be used to promote a product, business, cause, political party or candidate.
 Please visit Brown University's Visual Identity Policy and Strategy website.

 - Respect Brown.
 Remain professional and in good taste, and protect Brown’s institutional voice.
 As a representative of Brown, avoid pranks and postings that could be misinterpreted.
 Ask your supervisor or the Office of University Communications if you are unsure.
 Respect university time and property—Brown computers and time on the job are reserved for University-related business.

 - Respect others.
 Social media sites are designed for two-way communication, and content contributed to a social media site may encourage comments or discussion of opposing ideas.
 As an administrator, you can and should respond when relevant, but consider how your response may reflect on you, your department and the University.
 If you are unsure about posting something or responding to a comment, ask your supervisor.
 You may remove comments libelous or offensive by standards of the Brown community, but do not censor posts with which you personally disagree.
 Also, avoid criticizing other people and institutions.
 Doing so may alienate you from your audience, reflect poorly on Brown or escalate into a conflict.